smetj/metricfactory/README.rst

 How?
 ----
-MetricFactory uses the WishBone library to build servers which allow you to process metrics from different sources and submit them into 1 destination.
+MetricFactory uses the WishBone library to build servers which allow you to accept, convert and process metrics from once source and submit them to another destination.

 Documentation